-- Piercings: Ears Only Stud or sleeper (no more than 2 per ear).
-Earrings must not be more than 2cm in diameter. - One single strand necklace that has no large hanging pendant etc. This means no chunky chains or fashion accessories. - Watch. - One signet or band ring, one bracelet. - Clear nail polish. - Hair clips, ribbons that do not interfere with the wearing of the school hat. - Jewellery cannot be worn if deemed unsafe whilst involved in any sporting activities and students may be asked to remove them for other school activities.
+- Piercings: Ears Stud or sleepers only.
+For safety reasons earrings must not be more than 2cm in diameter.
+Nose Stud only, to eliminate it catching. - One single strand necklace that has no large hanging pendant etc. This means no chunky chains or fashion accessories (chains must be easily breakable, to prevent strangulation) - Watch. - One signet or band ring, one bracelet. - Clear/nude nail polish. - Hair clips, ribbons that do not interfere with the wearing of the school hat. - Jewellery cannot be worn if deemed unsafe whilst involved in any sporting activities and students may be asked to remove them for other school activities.